UniMath/agda-unimath/src/metric-spaces/metric-space-of-rational-numbers.lagda.md

       ( is-isometry-add-ℚ d y z)
 ```

-### The convergent cauchy approximation of the cannonical inclusion of positive rational numbers into the rational numbers
+### The convergent cauchy approximation of the canonical inclusion of positive rational numbers into the rational numbers

 ```agda
 is-cauchy-approximation-rational-ℚ⁺ :